 Glenn has been nominated for 11 Emmys.
-In 2008, she was nominated for Outstanding Lead Actress in a Drama Series for Damages.
-In 2005, she was nominated for Outstanding Lead Actress in a Drama Series for The Shield.
-In 2004, she was nominated for Outstanding Lead Actress in a Miniseries or a Movie for The Lion In Winter.
-In 2002, she was nominated for Outstanding Guest Actress in a Comedy Series for Will and Grace.
-In 1997, she was nominated for Outstanding Lead Actress in a Miniseries or a Special for In The Gloaming.
-In 1995, she was nominated for Outstanding Made for Television Movie and won Outstanding Lead Actress in a Miniseries or a Special for Serving In Silence: The Margarethe Cammermeyer Story.
-In 1993, she was nominated for Outstanding Lead Actress in a Miniseries or a Special for Skylark.
-In 1991, she was nominated for both Outstanding Drama/Comedy Special and Miniseries and Outstanding Lead Actress in a Miniseries or a Special for Sarah, Plain and Tall.
-In 1984, she was nominated for Outstanding Lead Actress in a Limited Series or a Special for Something About Amelia.
+In 2008-2009, Glenn won 2 Emmy Awards for Outstanding Lead Actress in a Drama Series playing Patty Hewes on Damages.
+In 2005, Glenn was nominated an Emmy Award for Outstanding Lead Actress in a Drama Series playing Captain Monica Rawling on The Shield.
+In 2004, Glenn was nominated an Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie playing Eleanor of Aquitaine on The Lion In Winter.
+In 2002, Glenn was nominated an Emmy Award for Outstanding Guest Actress in a Comedy Series playing Fannie Lieber on Will & Grace: Hocus Focus.
+In 1997, Glenn was nominated an Emmy Award for Outstanding Lead Actress in a Miniseries or a Special playing Janet on In The Gloaming.
+In 1995, Glenn was nominated an Emmy Award for Outstanding Made for Television Movie and won an Emmy Award for Outstanding Lead Actress in a Miniseries or a Special playing Margarethe Cammermeyer on Serving In Silence: The Margarethe Cammermeyer Story.
+In 1993, Glenn was nominated an Emmy Award for Outstanding Lead Actress in a Miniseries or a Special playing Sarah Witting on Skylark.
+In 1991, Glenn was nominated 2 Emmy Awards for Outstanding Drama/Comedy Special and Miniseries and Outstanding Lead Actress in a Miniseries or a Special playing Sarah Wheaton on Sarah, Plain and Tall.
+In 1984, Glenn was nominated an Emmy Award for Outstanding Lead Actress in a Limited Series or a Special playing Gail Bennett on Something About Amelia.

 On January 13, 2008, Glenn Close won the Golden Globe Award in the "Actress in a Leading Role - Drama Series" category for her performance in Damages.